swiftlang/swift-syntax/README.md

 Tags will be created for every nightly build in the form of `swift-DEVELOPMENT-SNAPSHOT-<DATE>`.
 Revision field should be specified with the intended tag.

+Different from building SwiftSyntax from source, declaring SwiftSyntax as a SwiftPM dependency doesn't require the Swift compiler source because we always push gyb-generated files to a tag.

 ### Some Example Users

 [**Swift AST Explorer**](https://swift-ast-explorer.kishikawakatsumi.com/): a Swift AST visualizer.